Exploratory Testing: How to Perform Effectively in Agile Development

 1. Set a mission or goal for testing

-• Collect details such as screenshots, comments, and reports and define the problem
+• Document root causes: Record details such as screenshots, comments, and specific problems to clarify the issues.

 2. Create a test charter